codio/knowledge/source/instructors/authoring/assessments/ai-assessment-generation.rst

 - List different government cybersecurity recommendations and have the student specify which agency recommended them and or what year they were recommended.

+**Standard Code Test**

+- Provide the student with simple instructions, including the formula used to calculate compound interest.
+Students should use standard input to prompt for input values.